Useful Websites

 TV and Video:

-Die Tagesschau: Watch the news in German: http://www.tagesschau.de/
+Die Tagesschau: Watch the news in German: https://www.tagesschau.de/

-Deutsche Welle (also has videos, and you can pick the language!) http://www.dw.de
+Deutsche Welle (also has videos, and you can pick the language!) https://www.dw.com/en/top-stories/s-9097

 ZDF-Mediathek: https://www.zdf.de/

-Popular TV shows (Stromberg, Pastewka) free online: http://www.myspass.de/
+Popular TV shows (Stromberg, Pastewka) free online: https://www.myspass.de/

-Information about Switzerland:
+Information about Switzerland

 https://www.myswitzerland.com/de/home.html

-Information about Austria:
+Information about Austria

-Deutsches Historisches Museum: http://www.dhm.de/lemo/
+Deutsches Historisches Museum: https://www.dhm.de/lemo/

-Deutsche Geschichte in Dokumenten und Bildern (DGDB)/ German History in Documents and Images (GHDI): http://germanhistorydocs.ghi-dc.org/about.cfm?language=german
+Deutsche Geschichte in Dokumenten und Bildern (DGDB)/ German History in Documents and Images (GHDI): https://germanhistorydocs.ghi-dc.org/about.cfm?language=german

-Zeitzeugenportal: http://www.zeitzeugen-portal.de/
+Zeitzeugenportal: https://www.zeitzeugen-portal.de/

 The ZDF "Die Deutschen" series: